apache/nuttx-apps/system/i2c/README.txt

 --------------------------------
 The I2C tools requires the following in your NuttX configuration:

+1. Application configuration.

+   Using 'make menuconfig', select the i2c tool.
+The following definition should appear in your .config file:

+     CONFIG_SYSTEM_I2C=y

+   Deprecated.
+In the older style configuration, there would have been an appconfig file containing the path to the I2C tool directory like:

+     CONFIGURE_APPS += system/i2c

-1. Device-specific I2C support must be enabled.
+2. Device-specific I2C support must be enabled.
 The I2C tool will call the platform-specific function up_i2cinitialize() to get instances of the I2C interface and the platform-specific function up_i2cuninitialize() to discard instances of the I2C interface.